 Many of the bus procurements are progressing to project closeout.
 All vehicles are in service for three of the open motor and trolley coach procurement grants (67 40-foot and 50 60-foot Low Floor Hybrid Diesel Motor Coaches, Replace 33 60-ft Trolley Coaches, Replace 100 40-foot Trolley Coaches) and the grants that are still open are for the warranty work.
 Seventeen of the hybrid motor coaches from the Replace 30 30-foot Hybrid Motor Coaches grant are in revenue service.
-Appendix C The Muni Maintenance 5YPP comprehensive amendment includes a chart of all Muni vehicles planned, ordered, and placed in revenue service with Prop K and Prop L funds as of December 2024.
+Appendix C includes a chart of all Muni vehicles planned, ordered, and placed in revenue service with Prop K and Prop L funds as of December 2024.